-The long-term goal of our research is to identify targets essential for tumour cell survival and explore in models of MM whether their function can be blocked in parallel survival pathways.
+The long-term goal of our research is to identify targets essential for tumour cell survival and explore whether their function can be blocked in parallel survival pathways.
 To study the molecular mechanisms and therapeutic use of target proteins in survival pathways of MM, a prerequisite has been to select and implement relevant models in vitro and in vivo.

 We are presently using a highly clinically relevant model of human MM.
-This consists of immunocompetent syngeneic murine models of MM in vivo and in vitro, a large well characterized authenticated panel of cell lines representing all common genetic subtypes of MM, and primary patient cells and normal age-matched counterpart cells.
+This consists of immunocompetent syngeneic murine models of MM in vivo and in vitro, a large well characterized authenticated panel of cell lines representing all common genetic subtypes of MM, primary patient cells, and normal age-matched primary cells.

-Previously accomplished results in our MM model has generated proof-of-principle that the IGF-1R is an attractive target for intervention, and that survival circuits act via gene silencing by epigenetic mechanisms.
-The hypothesis that tumour stemness may lie within a novel tumour associated epigenetically silenced gene signature by the Polycomb complex (PcG) is an attractive idea since it may be reverted and genes reactivated by pharmacological intervention.
+Previously accomplished results in our MM model have generated proof-of-principle that EZH2 and other histone modulators are attractive targets for intervention, and that survival circuits act via gene silencing by epigenetic mechanisms.
+In fact, our recent work shows a comprehensive interplay between the epigenome and the metabolome in MM.
+The hypothesis that tumour stemness may lie within a novel tumour associated epigenetically silenced gene signature is an attractive indication since it may be reverted.
+Genes could also be reactivated by pharmacological intervention.